paulorenatoaz/slacgs/README.md

 A Simulator for Loss Analysis of Linear Classifiers on Gaussian Samples in order to evaluate Trade Off Between Samples and Features sizes in Classification Problems on gaussian Samples.

+This is a Python package developed for research purposses.
+This Simulator supported contributions to:

+the undergraduate thesis ["SLACGS: Simulator for Loss Analysis of Classifiers using Gaussian Samples"](./slacgs.pdf) by: Paulo Azevedo, supervised by: Daniel Menasché, and co-supervised by: Joao Pinheiro the work ["Learning with Few Features and Samples"](./learning_with_few_features_and_samples.pdf), by: Joao Pinheiro, Y.Z.
+Janice Chen, Paulo Azevedo, Daniel Menasché, and Don Towsley, Life Fellow, IEEE

 Updated version of the SLACGS package with new features:

 * Simulation Reports and Scenario Reports are now: